Brimlock/Brimlock.github.io/README.md

 To Do
 -----
 * Integrate Let's Encrypt
-* Add Wfd, alpha-fitness, and betsuin projects
+* Add betsuin project
+* Make categories page have expandable lists